-- An estimated 36.7 million people living with HIV.
+- An estimated 36.7 million people living with HIV (pdf).

 - Women and girls.
 In addition to their necessity for women and girls’ specific needs – such as for menstrual hygiene management – these basic rights are essential for their social and economic development, and strongly contribute towards gender equality.

-Our work, with our partners, to reduce inequalities and overcome discrimination helps spark chain reactions that deliver lasting change in people's lives.
+That's why we work with our partners to reduce inequalities and overcome discrimination in order to help spark chain reactions that deliver lasting change in people's lives.